Digital Evolution Institute Explores the Evolution of Deal Sourcing by Exceptional Family Offices and Investors

 "Venture capital comes in many forms, including fueling social impact.
 Philanthropic organizations, like Robin Hood, are excellent at sourcing high-quality deals, especially for the next generation of social entrepreneurs who are keen to utilize market-driven principles to forge longer term changes for good.
 This is an exciting frontier, and the work of the Digital Evolution Institute will add tremendous value for investors," said Peter Borish, founding board member of Robin Hood and Math for America.

-Rich Nuzum, CFA, Executive Director, Investments and Global Chief Investment Strategist at Mercer, said, “I greatly enjoyed the Q&A and discussion generated by my keynote presentation on Future of ClimateTech Deal Sourcing.
-This gave me a chance to showcase Mercer’s Catalytic Investment Exchange, a digital platform that helps direct investors perform initial due diligence on infrastructure projects and on venture capital and other early-stage private equity opportunities.
-The diversity of experience, activities and areas of focus across conference participants was amazing —and the one commonality I observed was a passionate focus on capturing the benefits of innovation”.
-Mercer has US $420 billion in global AUM.
+Rich Nuzum, CFA, Executive Director, Investments and Global Chief Investment Strategist at Mercer, a global consulting firm, said, “I greatly enjoyed the discussion generated by my keynote presentation on Deal Sourcing in ClimateTech.
+This gave me a chance to showcase Mercer’s Catalytic Investment Exchange, a digital platform that helps direct investors perform initial due diligence on infrastructure projects, venture capital and other early-stage private equity opportunities.
+The diversity of experience, activities and areas of focus across conference participants was amazing—and the one commonality I observed was a passionate focus on capturing the benefits of innovation”.

 Michael Beckerman, CEO of CREtech, led a conversation of investing in ClimateTech in the build world.
 “Given that the Built World represents 40% of call carbon emissions globally, a fast-growing climate tech sector is quickly being formed at scale to decarbonize buildings and cities around the world.
 Thanks to the Digital Evolution Institute, this recent event was a terrific venue for several of the leading climate-focused venture investors to discuss their specific investment strategies and shed some light on the market’s enormous potential,” Beckerman stated.